timewave-computer/example-program-deployments/README.md

-# Program deployer

-This is a CLI tool to deploy programs using the manager on different environments

-It will allow you to use rust to build your program config for deployment, but also allow you to provide a program config in json format.
+# Examples of Valence Programs being deployed

+This repository contains simple example programs and tooling to demonstrate how to build and deploy programs using Valence's suite of tools.

+## Included Examples

+1. **[Astroport Liquidity Deployer](programs/astroport_lper)**: Demonstrates a simple program to provide liquidity to and withdraw liquidity from a pool on Astroport.

-# How to
+# How to build and deploy a Program

 ## .env